 NAILS launched a short-lived tabloid newspaper in 1990 called Nail Tech News.

-Cyndy Drummey was named publisher in 1994, and retains that position today.
-Hannah Lee joined the magazine in 1999 and is still editor today.
-Michelle Mullen joined the magazine as western sales rep in 1999, was promoted to publisher in 2013.
+Cyndy Drummey was named publisher in 1994, and Michelle Mullen, who joined the magazine as western sales rep in 1999, was promoted to publisher in 2013.
 Hannah Lee joined the magazine in 1999 and is still editor today.

 NAILS started a nail technician association in the mid-1990s called Nail Industry Association (NIA), which purchased the NNTG association (originally a New York based association that formed to get nail licensing in New York in the early 1990s).
 NIA folded in 1996.